Post-Surgery ED Therapy for Prostate Cancer Patients

 Our Approach to Supporting Sexual Health After Prostate Cancer Surgery

 We provide non-invasive treatments for patients experiencing erectile dysfunction (ED), focusing on methods that aim to support long-term improvement in sexual health.
-Our treatment approach includes Focused Shockwave Therapy (FSWT) combined with the Tesla Chair.
-This therapy uses targeted sound waves to promote blood flow and support tissue health.
-We also offer a range of other non-invasive treatments, such as Functional Magnetic Stimulation, Extracorporeal MagnetoTransduction Therapy (EMTT), and NanoVi Exo, to enhance overall effectiveness.
+Our treatment approach is non invasive It is designed to promote blood flow and support tissue health.

-The Tesla Chair is a technological advancement designed to facilitate pelvic floor or Kegel exercises, allowing users to perform a high volume of repetitions in a short session.
-These exercises are commonly recommended by urologists after surgery, though many find it challenging to perform them manually.
-The Tesla Chair aims to support pelvic floor strength, promote nervous system balance, and improve blood flow in the penis.
+The Tesla Chair is a technological advancement designed to imitate pelvic floor or Kegel exercises, allowing users to perform a high volume of repetitions in a short session.
+Kegel exercises are commonly recommended by urologists after surgery, though many find it challenging to perform them manually.

 Prostate cancer and sex lives